 1. Collect application materials.
 Use the following as a checklist to ensure you have the proper documentation for your reinstatement application.

 2. Make an appointment with an OIS advisor.
 Allow 60 minutes for the meeting.
-Bring all the documents named above to the appointment, along with your immigration documents (I-20s, passport, visa, and I-94 card) for both you and all dependents.
+Bring all the documents named above to the appointment, along with your immigration documents (I-20s, passport, visa, and I-94 card) for both you and all dependants.
 The OIS will review your documents and issue you a Reinstatement I-20.

 3. Mail the application.
 After receiving a new I-20 from the OIS (step 2), mail your application to the following address.
 Be sure to make a copy of your application prior to mailing.